bmeurant/technical-docs/software-architecture/system-design-fundamentals/workload-management.md

 1.  **Consolidating Tasks within a Process (Micro-consolidation)**: This involves grouping multiple small operations into a single, larger unit of work.
 A classic example is **batch processing**, where instead of processing one item at a time, the system collects multiple items and processes them together.
 This reduces the overhead of starting and stopping operations, making the overall process more efficient.

 2.  **Consolidating Processes on an Infrastructure (Macro-consolidation)**: This involves placing multiple independent services or applications onto shared infrastructure.
 This is the most common interpretation in modern cloud architecture.
 Instead of one server per service, services are packed onto a shared cluster of nodes.
-This is the core concept behind container orchestration.
+This is the core concept behind [[containerization|container]] orchestration.

 ```mermaid
 graph TD